maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>%1Sistema de tipus de lletra per defecte "% 1"</translation>

 ERR
-The placeholder is duplicated and incorrectly spaced ("% 1").
-There is also stray text ("%1" at the start) and awkward word order.
+The placeholder is duplicated and malformed ("$% 1"), and the word order/spacing is incorrect.
+It should include the single %1 placeholder exactly as in the source and proper Catalan phrasing.

 Correct translation:
 Tipus de lletra del sistema per defecte "%1"